tensorflow/tensorflow/tensorflow/core/common_runtime/metal/README.md

   but slow.
 Notably absent: recurrent layers, `Slice`, `Pad`, `Gather`, `DepthwiseConv2d`, and the sparse optimiser variants.
 * **Random ops and optimisers are float32 only.**
+* **`MaxPoolWithArgmax` is not implemented.** MPSGraph returns the position within the pooling window rather than the flattened position in the image, and emitting indices in the wrong coordinate system would quietly corrupt any model that unpools with them.
 * **The resize gradients are not implemented.** Every MPSGraph resize gradient entry point aborts the process on the current SDK with a channel mismatch assertion, for every shape and layout tried.
 Registering a kernel